New device detects texting while driving, but is it legal?

 Notes Stanley, the Textalzyer violates our constitutional rights.

-“For centuries we've had a very clear legal framework by which government agents access extremely private sources of information about us and that's the warrant, based on probable cause," said Stanley.
+“For centuries, we've had a very clear legal framework by which government agents access extremely private sources of information about us, and that's the warrant, based on probable cause," said Stanley.

 Stanley said police can search you without a warrant if you’re arrested.
 But your phone is different.
 So just pulling up a list of apps we use for anything from religious or sexual interests would be intrusive.
 Hannah Bloch-Wehba, who teaches media law at Yale, agrees.
 The issue here, she said, is that just looking at activity on your phone is a search.